2022

 DESIGN EVOLUTION THROUGH EMPATHY MAPPING

-What does a user think, feel and do during the process of using search and/or applying filters within their Cashbook?
+What does a user think, feel and do during the process of using search and/or applying filters?

 DESIGN EXPLORATIONS